nicolewhite/algebra.js/CONTRIBUTING.md

 ### New Features

-If you're adding someting completely new, it's probably best if you first [create an issue](https://github.com/nicolewhite/algebra.js/issues) to describe the feature you want to add so that it can be discussed.
+If you're adding something completely new, it's probably best if you first [create an issue](https://github.com/nicolewhite/algebra.js/issues) to describe the feature you want to add so that it can be discussed.

 ### Bug Fixes